Pr00xxy/magento2-spamfilter/README.md

 ## Compability

+Tested on Magento 2.3 with PHP 7
-Compability tested with Magento 2.3.x on PHP 7.3 Compability with 2.2.x and PHP < 7.2 is not guaranteed but may work
+Compability with 2.2.x is not verified

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)